Linear-sized independent sets in random cographs and increasing subsequences in separable permutations: Introduction

 \subsection{Increasing subsequences in random separable permutations}

 The asymptotic behavior of the length of the longest increasing subsequence $\LIS(\bm{s_n})$ in a uniform random permutation $\bm{s_n}$ of size $n$ is an old and famous problem that led to surprising and deep connections with various areas of pure mathematics (representation theory, combinatorics, linear algebra and operator theory, random matrices,\dots).
-In particular, it is well-known that $\LIS(\bm{s_n})$ is typically close to $2\sqrt{n}$ and has Tracy-Widom fluctuations of order $n^{1/6}$.
+In particular, it is well-known that~$\LIS(\bm{s_n})$ is typically close to $2\sqrt{n}$ and has Tracy--Widom fluctuations of order $n^{1/6}$.
 We refer to \cite{Romik} for a nice and modern introduction to this topic.

 Longest increasing subsequences in random permutations in permutation classes are a much newer topic: see \cite{mansour2020LIS_Classes} and references therein.
-The methods of the present paper allow to prove the sublinear behavior of the length of the longest increasing subsequence in a uniform random separable permutation.
+The methods of the present paper allow the proof of the sublinear behavior of the length of the longest increasing subsequence in a uniform random separable permutation.
 Let us introduce terminology.

 Given a permutation $\sigma$ of size $n$ (\emph{i.e.} a sequence $\sigma(1) \dots \sigma(n)$ containing exactly once each integer from $1$ to $n$), and given a subset $I = \{i_1 < \dots < i_k\}$ of $\{1, \dots, n\}$, the \emph{pattern} of $\sigma$ induced by $I$ is the permutation $\pi$ of size $k$ such that $\pi(\ell) < \pi(m)$ if and only if $\sigma(i_\ell) < \sigma(i_m)$.
 The study of patterns in permutations is an active research topic, particularly in enumerative combinatorics, see \emph{e.g.} \cite{PermClasses,Kitaev} and references therein.
 The relation ``is a pattern of'' is a partial order on the set of all permutations (of all finite sizes), and \emph{permutation classes} are downsets for this order.
 Equivalently, permutation classes can be defined as sets of permutations characterized by the avoidance of a (finite or infinite) set of patterns.